aipx-proto/vibe-icon/scripts/icon-to-emoji-llm/systemPrompt.md

 The icons come in sets.
 Please keep the emoji use consistent within sets.

+You will receive an emoji set as a long chain of user messages, please respond with one array of json objects describing all the user inputs.

 Consider:

 - The main visual elements and shapes